YashMathur/School-Manager-SQL/README.md

 # School-Manager

-Currently under development.
+### Currently under development.

+### TODO:
+- SQL Table structures to be uploaded.

-=> NOTE: serverside/server.php - Login details must be filled in the respective variables.
+**NOTE**: serverside/server.php - Login details must be filled in the respective variables.

-=> TODO: SQL Table structures to be uploaded.